 False Allegations

-While the vast majority of sexual assault reports are rooted in truth, false rape allegations can and do occur either intentionally or because the alleged victim is mistaken or confused.
+While the vast majority of sexual assault reports are rooted in truth, false rape allegations can and do occur either intentionally or as a result of mistake or confusion.
 Mistakes made by law enforcement in sexual assault investigations can lead to false rape allegations as well.

 Contact a Defense Attorney Today